Welcome to the SonarQube documentation!

 Analyzing pull requests

 Starting in Developer Edition, you can integrate SonarQube to be part of your pull or merge request process.
 Issuing a pull request can trigger a branch analysis and add pull request decoration to see your branch analysis directly in your ALM's interface in addition to the SonarQube interface.
-For more information, see the Pull Request Analysis Overview.
+For more information, see the Pull Request Analysis.

 Writing Clean and Safe Code